-There are a number of software solutions on the market today that help Private Equity fund managers track their deal flow and manage fundraising.
-It seems like each solution employs a different implementation strategy ranging from, on one end of the spectrum, an extensive and prolonged engagement with a consultant to, on the other end, the company that just hands over the software and says “good luck.”
-Selecting the right fund management software can be a difficult process but evaluating which implementation strategy is right for you is often as important as evaluating the functionality of the software itself.
+There are many software solutions on the market today that help fund managers track their deal flow and manage fundraising.
+It seems like each solution employs a different software implementation strategy ranging from an extensive and prolonged engagement with a consultant (on one end of the spectrum) to the software provider that just provides access to the software and says “Good luck!” (on the other end).

 You could argue that each of those approaches has its advantages.
 A long period with a consultant means your team will get all its questions answered and have a good understanding of the software when you go live with it.
 Being handed the keys means you’ll have to fend for yourself, and that can prompt you to delve deeply into its functionality.
 But, of course, both methodologies have their drawbacks, too.

 So, while selecting the right software is critical, evaluating which software implementation strategy is right for your firm is just as vital.
 In fact, as we noted in another blog, ensuring widespread adoption of your private equity software solution is crucial to your success.
 And if your software implementation doesn’t go well, you’ll face an uphill battle in getting people to use it and maximizing its value to the firm.

 Our extensive experience with firms of all types and sizes has proven that a so-called off-the-shelf (OTS) solution—one that’s used as is, with few if any modifications—can be a good fit for organizations that have fairly standard business processes.
 OTS software may also be the right choice for your firm if you’re price-conscious and looking to get a good amount of functionality for your dollar.

 Software implementations with OTS solutions tend to be fairly straightforward.
 Because the same system is delivered to all customers, the software implementation process tends to be standardized and well-documented.